laravel/forge-sdk/README.md

 Notice that this request for example will only start the server creation process, your server might need a few minutes before it completes provisioning, you'll need to check the server's `$isReady` property to know if it's ready or not yet.

-Some SDK methods however waits for the action to complete on Forge's end, we do this by periodically contacting Forge servers and checking if our action has completed, for example:
+Some SDK methods however wait for the action to complete on Forge's end, we do this by periodically contacting Forge servers and checking if our action has completed, for example:

 ```php
 $forge->createSite(SERVER_ID, [SITE_PARAMETERS]);